mmoran314/DESN-368-My-Website/README.md

 ## Why Does This Exist?
 This is my website for DESN 368
+I'm not as proud of this one as the other two websites, but this is the one that I plan on remaking using Vue.

 ## Citations
 * [Favicon](https://favicon.io)